 “I started digging and about eight or nine inches down I came up with what looked like a military dog tag,” Deaton said.

-After cleaning it up, Deaton could clearly see the name “Mills, Hugh L.” and a military identification number.
+After cleaning the dog tag, Deaton could clearly see the name “Mills, Hugh L.” and a military identification number.
 He then set out to see if he could find the owner.
 He was successful.
 The dog tag belonged to Lt.
 Col. Hugh L. Mills, Jr., the son of World War II veteran Hugh L. Mills, Sr.

 Mills was thrilled to learn that Deaton had found his father’s WWII dog tag.